-Dublin Street starts to the south east of the Market Square, as a wide street that narrows at the Courthouse.
+Dublin Street starts to the southeast of the Market Square, as a wide street that narrows at the Courthouse.
 It widens again eastwards with garden walls and set back building lines, returning again to strong building frontages at the entrance to the street from the east.
 It provides access to the backlands to the north and south of the Street.
-Chaplins Lane at the junction with the Courthouse leads to Leinster Lodge and the remnants of the Kildare Castle, and a new street southwards at the junction with Lislee house leads to new backland development that has occurred within the historic burgage plots.
+Chaplin's Lane at the junction with the Courthouse leads to Leinster Lodge and the remnants of the Kildare Castle, and a new street southward at the junction with Lislee house leads to new backland development that has occurred within the historic burgage plots.
+Recently an infill residential scheme has been completed on the southern side of Dublin Street.
+This development called Leinster Square contains a row of gable-ended three storey redbrick terrace buildings addressing the streetscape with numerous two storey pitched roofed terrace dwellings located to the rear.

-Building forms comprise of stand alone buildings including the imposing Darby Hotel at the approach to the street from the east, buildings set back with a surrounding boundary wall such as Beechgrove House, Lislee House and the Courthouse.
+Building forms comprise of stand-alone buildings including the imposing Kildare House Hotel at the approach to the street from the east, buildings set back with a surrounding boundary wall such as Beechgrove House, Lislee House and the Courthouse.
 Leinster Lodge is located to the rear of the Courthouse and Beechgrove House, and the former turf club was located to the south, opposite Beechgrove House.
-These stand alone building reflect the historic evolution of the street as an enclave for Gentlemans Lodges in the early 1800's.
+These stand-alone building reflect the historic evolution of the street as an enclave for Gentlemans' Lodges in the early 1800's.
 There are short stretches of terraces to the north and south of the street, which are examples of early nineteenth century modest dwellings, and commercial properties, with ground floor shop and over the shop residential use, which reflect the continued growth and consolidation of the town.
-The single storey post office, a purpose built structure adjoins an existing townhouse to the south, and a contemporary detached dwelling is located to the south of the street to the rear off an attractive rubble wall.
+The single storey post office, a purpose-built structure adjoins an existing townhouse to the south, and a contemporary detached dwelling is located to the south of the street to the rear off an attractive rubble wall.